Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-This gives us how much is added per number.
-The difference is the same across all numbers making a set of 7,7,7,7,7,7,7 with a one dimensional set.
+This gives us how much is added per value.
+The difference is the same across all numbers making a set of 7,7,7,7,7,7,7 per value.

 <br /><br />

 Subtracting the set of 7,7,7,7,7,7,7 the same way will give a set of 0,0,0,0,0,0.
-Which means there is nothing left in the set per number.
+Which means there is nothing left in the set per value.

 <br /><br />